De Havilland Sea Vixen: Origins

-In 1949, however, the Royal Navy decided to procure the de Havilland Sea Venom which, as a development of an existing aircraft, was cheaper, and would be available sooner to meet its immediate needs for a jet-powered night fighter to replace its fleet of piston-engined de Havilland Sea Hornets and Vought F4U Corsairs.
+In 1949 the Royal Navy decided to procure the de Havilland Sea Venom which, as a development of an existing aircraft, was cheaper, and would be available sooner to meet its immediate needs for a jet-powered night fighter to replace its fleet of piston-engined de Havilland Sea Hornets and Vought F4U Corsairs.
 The RAF decided to cut its order to two prototypes.
-Despite this setback, de Havilland elected to continue work on the DH.110 while trying to recapture official interest in the type.
+Despite this setback, de Havilland elected to continue work on the DH.110 while trying to regain official interest in the type.
 On 26 September 1951, an initial prototype was completed and conducted its maiden flight from the Hatfield Aerodrome, flown by the test pilot John Cunningham.
 Early flight tests of the prototype demonstrated that the aircraft's performance exceeded expectations.
 By the following year, the prototype was regularly flying in excess of the speed of sound.

-However, tragedy struck while the first prototype DH.110 (serial number WG236) was demonstrated at the Farnborough Airshow on 6 September 1952.
-Following a demonstration of its ability to break the sound barrier during a low level flight, the aircraft disintegrated and debris landed in the midst of spectators killing 31 people, including the crew of two, the test pilot John Derry and his flight-test observer, Tony Richards.
+Tragedy struck while the first prototype DH.110 (serial number WG236) was demonstrated at the Farnborough Airshow on 6 September 1952.
+Following a demonstration of its ability to break the sound barrier during a low level flight the aircraft disintegrated and debris landed in the midst of spectators, killing 31 people including the crew of two, the test pilot John Derry and his flight-test observer, Tony Richards.

 Subsequent investigation of the accident traced the failure to faulty design of the wing leading edge section ahead of the main spar.
 The design had been satisfactory for the earlier Vampire and Venom but not for the higher stresses induced by the rolling pull-out manoeuvre at 650 mph flown by the DH.110 prototype at Farnborough.
-The leading edge skin, without the extra reinforcing structure that would be added later, buckled, which resulted in the outer portions of the swept-back wings being torn off (similar display routines had been flown on preceding days by the other prototype DH.110 which had an aerodynamic fence providing external stiffening for the skin located precisely over the area where the buckling originated.).
+The leading edge skin, without the extra reinforcing structure that would be added later, buckled, which resulted in the outer portions of the swept-back wings being torn off (similar display routines had been flown on preceding days by the other prototype DH.110 which had an aerodynamic fence providing external stiffening for the skin over the area where the buckling originated.).
 The subsequent shift in the DH.110's centre of pressure caused the aircraft to pitch up, the cockpit and tail sections breaking away and the engines being torn from the airframe by the g loading.
 One of the engines hit an area crowded with spectators at the end of the runway, causing the majority of the deaths.
-Sixty other spectators were injured by debris from the cockpit landing close to the main spectator enclosures alongside the runway.
-This incident led to a restructuring of safety regulations for air shows in the UK, and no member of the public died as a result of a British airshow flight for more than 62 years, until the crash of a Hawker Hunter warbird killed 11 people during the Shoreham Air Show on 22 August 2015.
+Sixty other spectators were injured by debris from the cockpit landing close to the main spectator enclosures along the runway.
+This incident led to new safety regulations for air shows in the UK, and no member of the public died as a result of a British airshow flight for more than 62 years, until the crash of a Hawker Hunter warbird killed 11 people during the Shoreham Air Show on 22 August 2015.